 - What went well?
 “The time limit,” which one would assume must mean the teacher kept the activity within the planned 3-4 minute frame, as the actual objective was not achieved (see point 2).
 Also, we note that “Everyone contributed” and “nobody was distracted.”

 Did you spot the contradiction?

-If the objective is to “share understanding” and everyone contributed and nobody was distracted I would say this teachers selling himself short.
-The objective was not for the pupils to teach each other the correct method, as that remains the teacher’s responsibility.
+If the objective is to “share understanding” and everyone contributed and nobody was distracted I would say this teacher is selling himself short.
+The objective was never for the pupils to teach each other the correct method, as that remains the teacher’s responsibility.
 The objective was specifically to share “understanding” which will invariably include presenting misconceptions.
 This does not mean transferring them to other pupils, but rather providing peers with a sounding board to their own ideas through comparing, as well as with building blocks in the larger picture.

 A good message to this teacher might be to follow the Word-Round with the metacognitive question: “Put your hand up if something your teammates said made you wonder?” and then unpick the feedback to guide and focus the plenary on relevant and interesting points, rather than a broad suite.

 Again, one of the most powerful elements of Cooperative Learning is the volume of visible learning been produced, which allows the teacher to respond in a way that matches pupils actual needs, rather than assumptions.
 And it is precisely the capacity to structure and filter this flood of information that is led me to investigate SOLO Taxonomy with Berrymede Junior School.

 - Making best use of … Leadership; Coaching & Cooperative Learning.

 - Hand in Glove; SOLO Taxonomy & Cooperative Learning

 - Making best use of TAs with Cooperative Learning; Index of articles